peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 - "I don't care what my friend thinks; it is not a big deal anyway."
 - "She is already happy.
 It really is not that bad."
 - "I can just do it less, and I can still be disciplined."
+- "I will just do it rarely."
+- "I will just watch the 'soft stuff'."

 False incentives provide the ammo to fuel your brain's defense mechanisms.
 As a response to what our brains interpret as a threat, we have some key reactions.
 We dismiss opposing views and make illogical justifications and excuses for our actions.
 Defense mechanisms are what your brain uses when you are in a reactionary state, so instead of having a false incentive, you should have an incentive grounded in yourself.